Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 I’m thinking about leaving the University.
 Can I continue my health insurance?

-Yes, you can continue your same health insurance through COBRA for a time period after you leave, which is administered through UPMC BMS.
+Yes, you can continue your same health insurance through COBRA for a period of time after you leave, which is administered through UPMC BMS.

 Review more information about COBRA.